-The Group keeps its cash and cash equivalents and short-term investments mainly in large banks, which are located in Ukraine and have a reliable reputation with good credit quality.
-The Group sets credit limits (revised every six months) in different groups of banks and separate financial institutions: for Ukrainian subsidiaries of foreign banks - minimum 70% of the cash and cash equivalents and short-term investments balances, but not more than 50% held with one bank (except of Raiffeisen Bank - 70%); for state and private banks - maximum 15% of the cash and cash equivalents and short-term investments balances.
+The Group keeps its cash and cash equivalents and short-term investments mainly in large banks, which are located in Ukraine and Europe and have a reliable reputation with good credit quality.
+The Group sets credit limits (revised every six months) in different groups of banks and separate financial institutions: for Ukrainian subsidiaries of foreign banks - a minimum of 70% of the cash and cash equivalents and short-term investments balances, but not more than 50% held with one bank (except Raiffeisen Bank - 70%); for state and private banks - maximum 15% of the cash and cash equivalents and short-term investments balances.

-31. SUBSEQUENT EVENTS
+32. SUBSEQUENT EVENTS

-The buyback of Eurobonds and semi-annual interest payment
+Semi-annual interest payment

-In January-February 2022 the Group redeemed and cancelled additional Notes for the total amount of USD 45 million face value (UAH 1,235 million).
-In February 2022, the Group also paid its semi-annual interest payment that was due of USD 13 million (UAH 352 million).
+In February 2023, the Group paid its semi-annual interest payment that was due in the amount of USD 12 million (UAH 453 million).